 Note 4 - Definition of siblings.
-'Sibling' means a natural brother or sister, a half-brother or sister, a legally adopted brother/half-brother or sister/half-sister, a step brother or sister or other child living in the same household as part of the same family who, in any of these cases, will be living at the same address at the date of their application for a place.
+'Sibling' means a natural brother, a half-brother, a legally adopted brother or half-brother, a step brother or other boy living in the same household as part of the same family who, in any of these cases, will be living at the same address at the date of their application for a place.

-A younger sibling who has been offered a place within the normal admissions round will be considered as if she were on roll for the purposes of oversubscription priority where a student seeks admission in-year.
+A younger sibling who has been offered a place within the normal admissions round will be considered as if he were on roll for the purposes of oversubscription priority where a student seeks admission in-year.